War (Demon Hunter album)

 War is the ninth studio album by American Christian metal band Demon Hunter.
 The album, together with Peace, was released by Solid State Records on March 1, 2019.
-The band released a string of promotional singles prior to the album's release, along with a music video for the song "On My Side".
+The band released a string of promotional singles prior to the album's release, including "On My Side", "The Negative", and "Ash".

 The album earned 13,000 equivalent album units in its first week, ending March 7 to debut at No. 7 on Billboards Top Current Albums chart, according to Nielsen Music.
-The album was No. 55 on the Billboard 200, No. 1 on the Independent Albums chart, No. 2 Hard Music, No. 2 Christian, No. 5 Rock.
+The album was No. 55 on the Billboard 200.
 Loudwire named both albums together as one of the 50 best metal albums of 2019.